IP Routing: BGP Configuration Guide, Cisco IOS Release 12.4T

 BGP can be used to help manage complex internal networks by interfacing with Interior Gateway Protocols (IGPs).
 Internal BGP can help with issues such as scaling the existing IGPs to match the traffic demands while maintaining network efficiency.
 For more details about configuring advanced BGP features including tasks to configure iBGP peering sessions, see the "Configuring Advanced BGP Features" module.

 An autonomous system is a network controlled by a single technical administration entity.
 BGP autonomous systems are used to divide global external networks into individual routing domains where local routing policies are applied.
 This organization simplifies routing domain administration and simplifies consistent policy configuration.
 Consistent policy configuration is important to allow BGP to efficiently process routes to destination networks.

 Each routing domain can support multiple routing protocols.
 However, each routing protocol is administrated separately.
 Other routing protocols can dynamically exchange routing information with BGP through redistribution.
 Separate BGP autonomous systems dynamically exchange routing information through eBGP peering sessions.
 BGP peers within the same autonomous system exchange routing information through iBGP peering sessions.

-Figure 1 illustrates two routers in separate autonomous systems that can be connected using BGP.
+The figure below illustrates two routers in separate autonomous systems that can be connected using BGP.
 Router A and Router B are Internet service provider (ISP) routers in separate routing domains that use public autonomous system numbers.
 These routers carry traffic across the Internet.
 Router A and Router B are connected through eBGP peering sessions.